Frequently Asked Questions

 In line with what we heard from conversations with Black communities, Justice Oregon for Black Lives will offer multi-year support, beginning with awards of up to two years.

-Justice Oregon for Black Lives will support organizations that actively improve the livelihood of Black Oregonians and are oriented toward long-term strategic change.
-While we recognize and support intersectional efforts to uplift all BIPOC people, this initiative is designed to fund organizations with culturally specific programming for Black Oregonians.
+Justice Oregon for Black Lives seeks to support organizations that actively improve the livelihood of Black Oregonians and are oriented toward long-term strategic change.
+While we recognize and support intersectional efforts to uplift all BIPOC people, Justice Oregon hopes to fund organizations with culturally specific programming for Black Oregonians.

-Why is Justice Oregon for Black Lives focused on these five priority areas?
+Why is Justice Oregon focused on these five priority areas?

-The work of my organization aligns with several priority areas.
+The work of my organization aligns with several Justice Oregon priority areas.
 How do I know which one to apply under?

 How will funding decisions be made?